Laura190/ImageAnalysisWorksheets/ValidationAndMachineLearning/ValidationAndMachineLearning.md

 - In the setting menu of the Weka plugin, you can select or deselect different "Training features".
 How does removing or adding a training feature change the results when you retrain the model?
 If you can't find these settings please ask.
 For more information about each feature, visit the Plugin webpage
 - When you are happy with the result, click Apply classifier and select a different image from the data set.
 Does the classifier work well for this image too?

-You can train on multiple images:
+You can also train on multiple images:

 ### 📋 Step-by-Step Instructions